 · Create a newsletter to be emailed all pastors, Elders, schools, and churches-keeping the ministry at the forefront of our conference.
 Since we are a new ministry the initial distribution will be monthly, and will transition to quarterly as the conference churches become more acquainted with us.

 · Attend a Southern Union Disabilities Seminar every 18 - 24 months.

-George T. Hamilton, Jr. was born in the “Gateway City” of St. Louis, Missouri.
-As a youngster, he could be found playing with his toy cars humming motor sounds and being completely oblivious to anything around him.
-His Father George Sr. and Mother Mary were musically inclined with George Sr. possessing the raw talent and mother the deep voice.
+George Hamilton was born in the “Gateway City” of St. Louis, Missouri.
+His father, George Senior and Mother Mary were both musically inclined with George Senior possessing the raw talent and his mother the deep voice.

-He contracted polio at the age of three (3) and the Lord blessed him with two excellent doctors at St. Anthony's hospital who operated on both legs, preventing the use of braces or the exacerbated limp so often characterized by polio victims.
-This enabled him to walk with the aid of 2 crutches through age 14, and one crutch from ages 14 until 18 years.
+He contracted polio at the age of three (3) and the Lord blessed him with two excellent doctors at St. Anthony's hospital whose skilled surgeries, prevented the use of braces and an exacerbated limp so often characterized by polio victims.
+This enabled him to walk with the aid of 2 crutches through age 14, and one crutch from ages 14 until 18.

-His disability was never much of a problem until moving to Huntsville, where a sympathetic anomaly called "Post Polio Syndrome" (PPS) began to affect other ambulatory limbs.
-This somehow raised a sensibility to other disabilities, and he was called to be the disability representative in his directorate at the Arsenal and in the commands disability committee in the Personnel Directorate.
+His disability was never much of a problem until he moved to Huntsville, Alabama in 1984, where a sympathetic anomaly “Post-Polio Syndrome" (PPS) began to affect his limbs.
+This raised his sensibility to other disabilities, and he was called to be the disability representative in his Directorate, and one of several base command representatives at Redstone Arsenal.

 His favorite Bible quote is Romans 8:28 - "And we know that all things work together for good to them that love God, to them who are the called according to his purpose".